Stable equilibria in the Lotka-Volterra equations: Introduction

-where $i = 1, \ldots , n$.
-The $K_i >0$ are the carrying capacities and $r_i > 0$ the intrinsic growth rates.
-The numbers $\al_{ij}$, $i,j=1, \ldots, n$ form an $n \times n$-matrix $A$ with elements $(A)_{ij} = \al_{ij}$.
-Set $\al_{ii} = 1$, for all $i$.
-We study stable equilibrium points of this system.
-It turns out to be a complicated problem, especially for large systems, i.e. when $n$ is large.
-These questions go back to R. May \cite{May-book}, R. MacArthur \cite{MacArthur}, N.S.
-Goel, S.C.
-Maitra and E. W. Montroll \cite{Go-Ma-Mo}, B. S. Goh \cite{Goh}, J. Cronin \cite{Cronin} et al. We begin by reviewing some fundamental results by N. Adachi, Y. Takeuchi, and H. Tokumaru \cite{Ad-Ta-To-1,Ad-Ta-To-2, Ad-Ta-1, Ad-Ta-2, Ad-Ta-3} on the existence of a stable equilibrium point.
+Our study focuses on finding conditions for the existence of stable equilibrium points in the LV-equations (\ref{LV}).
+This problem turns out to be both an interesting and complicated, in particular for large systems where $n$ is large, and goes back to a series of studies (\cite{May-book,MacArthur, Go-Ma-Mo, Goh, Cronin}) and (\cite{Ad-Ta-To-1,Ad-Ta-To-2, Ad-Ta-1, Ad-Ta-2, Ad-Ta-3}) \textit{et al.}

+The LV-equations (\ref{LV}) find many applications in biology and are also very interesting from a mathematical point of view.
+It turns out that the system exhibits already for low dimensions rich dynamics (\cite{Smale-examples}) including chaotic behaviour (\cite{Arn-Cou-Pey-Tre, Arn-Cou-Tre, Vano-etal}).
+For a thorough study of completely competitive or completely collaborative systems see e.g. (\cite{Hirsch-II, Hirsch-III}).

+We begin by reviewing some fundamental results (\cite{Ad-Ta-To-1,Ad-Ta-To-2, Ad-Ta-1, Ad-Ta-2, Ad-Ta-3}) and (\cite{Goh}) on the existence of a stable equilibrium point.
 These results usually (but not always) state sufficient conditions for existence and stability.
 We will then turn to the result of the present paper, stating necessary conditions for stability.